What is MPC Formula (Marginal Propensity To Consume)?

 If the marginal propensity to consume is greater than one, then it indicates that the change in income level has resulted in a relatively larger change in the consumption of the particular good.
 Such a correlation is a characteristic of goods with the price elasticity of demand greater than one such as luxury items.

-If the marginal propensity to consume is equal to one, then it indicates that the change in income level has resulted in exactly the same change in the consumption of the good.
+If MPC = 1, then it indicates that the change in income level has resulted in the same change in good consumption.
 Such a correlation can be seen for goods with the price elasticity of demand equal to one.

 Recommended Articles